SignalProducer

 Return Value

-A producer that, when started, will yield a tuple containing values of self and given producer.
+A producer that, when started, will delay

 Swift